Jump to:

 Patient & family education

 Education of the family focuses on short- and long-term treatment expectations and goals.
-The importance of compliance with treatment regimens is stressed, as noncompliance is associated with increased treatment failure rates.
+The importance of compliance with treatment regimens is stressed, as noncompliance is associated with increased treatment failure rates.12,13

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Familial occurrence and higher concordance in monozygotic twins compared to dizygotic twins has prompted investigation into the genetic basis for non-syndromic clubfoot4.
-While several genetic variants have been shown to be associated with clubfoot, the mechanisms by which these genes confer risk is an area of ongoing research.
-Elucidation of the molecular pathophysiology of clubfoot may allow for accurate genetic counseling and improved management4.
+Familial occurrence is well documented in clubfoot, prompting investigation into the genetic basis for non-syndromic clubfoot.1,3,4 While several genetic variants have been shown to be associated with clubfoot, the mechanisms by which these genes confer risk is an area of ongoing research.
+Elucidation of the molecular pathophysiology of clubfoot may allow for accurate genetic counseling for at-risk families, development of prevention or screening programs, and improved management.15

 Surgery occurs anywhere from three months to one year of age.
 There are also some disagreements among treatment techniques, although conservative methods are generally favored.
-Efficacy of different treatments may be dependent on the stage in which they are employed (i.e. at birth vs. neglected presentation)17.
+Efficacy of different treatments may be dependent on the stage in which they are employed (i.e., at birth vs. neglected presentation).11

 In the current body of evidence, adverse events have been reported inconsistently or altogether unreported, making comparisons difficult.
 Additionally, there has been limited use of validated outcome measures across trials.
-Well-powered controlled trials are needed to better assess relevant treatment outcomes and determine efficacy2,17.
+Well-powered, controlled trials are needed to better assess relevant treatment outcomes and determine efficacy.11

 References